Skip to Content

 The City of West Kelowna makes every effort to ensure polling stations are accessible.

 If you find that a polling station is difficult to access, curbside voting is available.
-Simply ask another voter to inform election staff of your need for assistance and election staff will bring your ballot to your vehicle.
+Simply phone the number on the sign located at the polling station or ask another voter to inform election staff of your need for assistance and election staff will bring your ballot to your vehicle.

 If you require an interpreter, please bring one with you to the polling station.